Goal-directed graph construction using reinforcement learning: Abstract

 \section{Abstract}

-Graphs can be used to represent and reason about real world systems and a variety of metrics have been devised to quantify their global characteristics.
-An important property is robustness to failures and attacks, which is relevant for the infrastructure and communication networks that power modern society.
-Prior work on making topological modifications to a graph, e.g., adding edges, in order to increase robustness is typically based on local and spectral properties or a shallow search since robustness is expensive to compute directly.
-However, such strategies are necessarily suboptimal.
-In this work, we present \textit{\approachname}, an approach for constructing networks that uses Reinforcement Learning to address improving the robustness of graphs to random and targeted removals of nodes.
-In particular, the approach relies on changes in the estimated robustness as a reward signal and Graph Neural Networks for representing states.
-Experiments on synthetic and real-world graphs show that this approach can deliver performance superior to existing methods while being much cheaper to evaluate and generalizing to out-of-sample graphs, as well as to larger out-of-distribution graphs in some cases.
-The approach is readily applicable to optimizing other global structural properties of graphs.
+Graphs can be used to represent and reason about systems and a variety of metrics have been devised to quantify their global characteristics.
+However, little is currently known about how to construct a graph or improve an existing one given a target objective.
+In this work, we formulate the construction of a graph as a decision-making process in which a central agent creates topologies by trial and error and receives rewards proportional to the value of the target objective.
+By means of this conceptual framework, we propose an algorithm based on reinforcement learning and graph neural networks to learn graph construction and improvement strategies.
+Our core case study focuses on robustness to failures and attacks, a property relevant for the infrastructure and communication networks that power modern society.
+Experiments on synthetic and real-world graphs show that this approach can outperform existing methods while being cheaper to evaluate.
+It also allows generalization to out-of-sample graphs, as well as to larger out-of-distribution graphs in some cases.
+The approach is applicable to the optimization of other global structural properties of graphs.